 The Chair of Governors is Mrs Tracey Booth MBE and the Vice Chair is Mr Colwyn Wilson

-Other Members are: David Baldwin, Viv Buller, Jennifer Bruce, Lowri Clasper, Gill Gray, Jill Huxtable, Marie Jobson, Kerry Lilico, Richard Ludlow, Audrey Peebles, Jayne Robinson, Colwyn Wilson, Kerry Swindon and Claire Wedderburn.
+Other Members are: Paul Johnson, Viv Buller, Jennifer Bruce, Lowri Clasper, Gill Gray, Jill Huxtable, Marie Jobson, Kerry Lilico, Richard Ludlow, Audrey Peebles, Jayne Robinson, Davinder Kandola and Kerry Swindon

 To put it simply, school governance is about implementing a clear set of structures and processes that ensure we’re working in the best interest of our students.
 As school governors we have a duty to ensure that, in partnership with the leadership team, we’re working towards better outcomes and opportunities for each individual student.